hankthemason/ER1-controller/README.md

 ## Description

 You need Max/MSP to run this patch.
-The patch was made in Max/MSP, but most of the heavy lifting is done by the Node.js scripts in the `scripts` folder, which are integrated with Max through the [node.js] object.
+The patch was made in Max/MSP, but most of the heavy lifting is done by the Node.js scripts in the `scripts` folder, which are integrated with Max through the [node.script] object.

 ## Getting Started